sophxine/Neural-cellular-automata-seeds/README.md

 8. q: decrease threshold - more white cells
 9. 2: increase threshold change rate
 11. w: decrease threshold change rate

+# Versions
+NCAv1: A simple convolutional neural network that learns the rule B2/S23, it is currently the only version with training.
+Multi-state-NCAv1: The same but with multiple states, controlled by the same neural network.
+NCAv2: An agent-based version of the neural cellular automata, agents that can create or kill cells.
+It seems to create more complex patterns.
+ganca: A GAN(generative adverserial network) version of it.
+It is very unstable but if you stabelize it, it produces similar results to NCAv1.